rrnyquist/ebenezer/_Scripture/ESV/21_Ecclesiastes.md

 So I saw that there is nothing better than that a man should rejoice in his work, for that is his lot.
 Who can bring him to see what will be after him? ^0322

 Again I saw all the oppressions that are done under the sun.
 And behold, the tears of the oppressed, and they had no one to comfort them!
 On the side of their oppressors there was power, and there was no one to comfort them. ^0401

 And I thought the dead who are already dead more fortunate than the living who are still alive. ^0402

 But better than both is he who has not yet been and has not seen the evil deeds that are done under the sun. ^0403

-Then I saw that all toil and all skill in work come from a man’s envy of his neighbor.
+Then I saw that all toil and all skill in work come from a man's envy of his neighbor.
 This also is vanity and a striving after wind. ^0404

 The fool folds his hands and eats his own flesh. ^0405

 Better is a handful of quietness than two hands full of toil and a striving after wind. ^0406

-Again, I saw vanity under the sun : ^0407
+Again, I saw vanity under the sun: ^0407

 one person who has no other, either son or brother, yet there is no end to all his toil, and his eyes are never satisfied with riches, so that he never asks, For whom am I toiling and depriving myself of pleasure?
 This also is vanity and an unhappy business. ^0408